 Malacca Travel Guide

-Malacca, a historic town located on the western coast of the Malay peninsula, is a tourist's dreamland packed full of sites.
-With a rich history that includes influences from both Portuguese and Dutch occupations as well as strong local traditions, the city is a wonderland for exploration.
+Malacca, a historic town located on the western coast of the Malay peninsula, is a tourist's dream packed full of great tourist attractions and sites.
+With a rich history that includes influences from both Portuguese and Dutch occupations as well as strong local traditions many take a tour of Malacca in order to fit them all in!
 Striking architectural examples from various eras and in numerous styles offer insight into the city's past.

-There will be little time to rest while holidaying in Malacca.
+There will be little time to rest while taking a holiday in Malacca.
 From historic sites and modern theme parks to stunning beaches and secluded islands there is something for everyone in this charming city.
-Shopping is a real treat, while endless culinary treats incorporating flavours from around the world will keep your stomach satisfied.
+Shopping is a real treat, while endless culinary treats incorporating flavours from around the world will keep the culinary tourist satisfied.

 A perfect day out for the entire family, Famosa Water World features soaring water slides, a wave pool, an artificial beach and the longest 'lazy river' in the world.
 For the real deal, head to any one of a number of stretches of pristine beach along the coast or out into some of the most pleasant islands in Southeast Asia.
 Pular Besar Island is among the most popular and indeed very picturesque with a good tourist infrastructure and stunning beaches.